STAT545-UBC/STAT545-UBC-original-website/block006_care-feeding-data.md

   * data.frames package related variables neatly together,
     - keeping them in sync vis-a-vis row order
     - applying any filtering of observations uniformly
-  * most functions for inference, modelling, and graphing are happy to be passed a data.frame via a `data =` argument as the place to find the variables you're working on
+  * most functions for inference, modelling, and graphing are happy to be passed a data.frame via a `data =` argument as the place to find the variables you're working on; the latest and greatest packages actually __require__ that your data be in a data.frame
   * data.frames -- unlike general arrays or, specifically, matrices in R -- can hold variables of different flavors (heuristic term defined later), such as character data (subject ID or name), quantitative data (white blood cell count), and categorical information (treated vs. untreated)

 Get an overview of the object we just created with `str()` which displays the structure of an object.
 It will provide a sensible description of almost anything and, worst case, nothing bad can actually happen.
 When in doubt, just `str()` some of the recently created objects to get some ideas about what to do next.